SEC-043: Riding, Parking, and Storing of Motorized Scooters and Electric Power-Assisted Bicycles at the UniversityDate: 02/19/2019 Status: Final

 The University is committed to the safety and well-being of bicyclists, pedestrians, people with disabilities, and other users of the public rights-of-way in and around University Grounds, including Medical Center property.
-Due to this commitment, the University has established requirements for the riding, parking, and storing of eScooters and electric power-assist bicycles on University Grounds and on University property, including the Medical Center.
+Due to this commitment, the University has established requirements for the riding, parking, and storing of motorized scooters and electric power-assisted bicycles on University Grounds and on University property, including the Medical Center.

-A vehicle that travels on not more than three wheels in contact with the ground and is equipped with (i) pedals that allow propulsion by human power and (ii) an electric motor with an input of no more than 1,000 watts that reduces the pedal effort required of the rider.
-(As defined in Virginia Code §46.2-100.)
+A vehicle that travels on not more than three wheels in contact with the ground and is equipped with (i) pedals that allow propulsion by human power and (ii) an electric motor with an input of no more than 1,000 watts that reduces the pedal effort required of the rider and ceases to provide assistance when the bicycle reaches a speed of no more than 20 miles per hour.
+(As defined in Virginia Code § 46.2-100.)

-Every vehicle, regardless of the number of its wheels in contact with the ground, that (i) has no seat, but is designed to be stood upon by the operator, (ii) has no manufacturer-issued vehicle identification number, and (iii) is powered by an electric motor having an input of no more than 1,000 watts or a gasoline engine that displaces less than 36 cubic centimeters.
-"Motorized foot-scooter" includes vehicles with or without handlebars but does not include "electric personal assistive mobility devices."
-(As defined in Virginia Code §46.2-100.)
+Every vehicle, regardless of the number of its wheels in contact with the ground, that (i) is designed to allow an operator to sit or stand, (ii) has no manufacturer-issued vehicle identification number, (iii) is powered in whole or in part by an electric motor, (iv) weighs less than 100 pounds, and (iv) has a speed of no more than 20 miles per hour on a paved level surface when powered solely by the electric motor.
+"Motorized scooter" includes vehicles with or without handlebars but does not include "electric personal assistive mobility devices."
+(As defined in Virginia Code § 46.2-100.)

 Any defined space of the University, including a room, lab, series of labs, building, or controlled outdoor area.